 Our motto as a church is “the gospel to Cambridge; gospel workers to the world.”
 Over many years now one of the aims of our ministry has been to send out godly, mature Christians who will serve our Saviour, His gospel and His people in various settings across the UK and around the world.

-In each case we are looking for someone of godly character and sound in Christian faith, who shares our aims and ethos, is an excellent communicator of God’s Word, and is able to handle it responsibly.
+We are looking for someone of godly character and sound in Christian faith, who shares our aims and ethos, is an excellent communicator of God’s Word, and is able to handle it responsibly.
 They must be a ‘people person’, glad to work in a team, eager to learn and willing to suffer for the gospel.

-Each role could be filled by someone already ordained in the Church of England, someone already serving on the ministry team of a free church, or in the final year of theological college.
+The role could be filled by someone already ordained in the Church of England, someone already serving on the ministry team of a free church, or in the final year of theological college.

 For more information, including a full job description please contact the church office: firstname.lastname@example.org